kzolti/sqlite3-pb-ext-gen/README.md

 cmake .. && cmake --build .
 ```
 #### Official SQLite3 versions
 By using the CUSTOM_SQLITE3=ON switch, it is possible to create a plugin for other versions of sqlite3.
-If you want to use the official sqlite version, use the variable SQLITE_VERSION_NUMBER.
+If you want to use the official sqlite version, use the variable SQLITE_VERSION.
 It is important to check that the SQLite Compile-time Options are correct for your project.
 You can change the compile time options in <--out_path>/sqlite3/build_options.txt.

 ```
 mkdir build && cd build  && \
-cmake -DCUSTOM_SQLITE3=ON -DSQLITE_VERSION_NUMBER=3410100 .. && cmake --build .
+cmake -DCUSTOM_SQLITE3=ON -DSQLITE_VERSION=3.44.0 .. && cmake --build .
 ```
 #### SQLite3 based database
 For other SQLite3-based databases, you'll need to manually place the files required to create the extension in the <out_path>/sqlite3 directory.